gadivalr/mess/about.md

 comments: false
 ---

 I'm a student studying electronic engineering, currently living in Concepcion.
 This blog serves as a documentation of my programming 🎒 journey.
-It runs on Jekyll, hosted on [github](http://github.com), a.
+It runs on Jekyll, hosted on [github](http://github.com).
 I have a passion for learning web technology, although I sometimes forget that it is the very reason why I write.

 If you have any questions about me or anything else, feel free to drop me a message.